-CASE helps companies identify faculty collaborators, set up university research contracts, hire talented students, network with other high tech businesses, find technology to commercialize, and bring it to market.
+CASE, a NYSTAR-designated Center for Advanced Technology (CAT), helps companies identify faculty collaborators, set up university research contracts, hire talented students, network with other high tech businesses, find technology to commercialize, and bring it to market.

 Leverage the Capabilities of a Top-Tier Research University